Back we are on a great day in the United States of America.

 No, no, no, no.

-If we had had more time to talk, you would have been able to convince me that you were right because I I took it the wrong way in the first place.
+If we had had more time to talk, you would have been able to convince me that you were right because I took it the wrong way in the first place.

-You were dug in though.
+You were dug in, though.

 You were steadfast in your opposition.

-Well, I had to stick with my point or I'd look like an idiot.
+Well, I had to stick with my point, or I'd look like an idiot.

-But you know, then I realized I wasn't really responding to what you were really actually saying.
+But, you know, then I realized I wasn't really responding to what you were really actually saying.

-Well, that's because you're nervous.
+Well, it's because you're nervous.

 I understand all that.

-And I'm saying it to you on the air.
+Right, and I'm saying it to you on the air.

 So I appreciate that.